mateo16/website/src/pages/blog/deploying-lightning-fast-python-microservices/index.md

 ```
 ### Summary

-So that's it!
+That's it!
 We got our FastAPI server running in no time.
-You now have a solid foundation to write blazing-fast, secure Python APIs and deploy them on your infrastructure of choice.
+You should now have a solid foundation to deploy lightning-fast, secure Python APIs onto your favorite infrastructure provider.

-Some of our top picks for deploying containers are Kubernetes + Knative, AWS Fargate and Google Cloud Run.

-But that's a subject for another post, stay tuned!
+Enjoy! 🥳